-Since the DV11 requires 21 A of +5 V power, only three DV11s can be placed on a typical 21-in. expander box.
-Expander boxes usually contain three H744 regulators, each of which has a capacity of 25 A. A device cannot be powered partially from one regulator and partially from another regulator; the number of DV11s must equal the number of regulators.
+Since the DV11 requires 21 A of +5 V-power, only three DV11s can be placed on a typical 21-in. expander box.
+Expander boxes usually contain three H744 regulators, each of which has a capacity of 25 A. A device cannot be powered partially from one regulator and particular from one regulator and particular from one regulator.
 Therefore, three DV11s is the maximum for one expander box.